xtort/CTO-Handbook/StartupCTOHandbook.md

 * Enduring slow decision-making or endless circular arguments among technical staff about how to architect and build your system.

+* Making difficult decisions about what good/great idea NOT to do and managing the unmet needs of partners in the organization.

 It would seem that every technical leader faces these issues at one time or another, and yet advice on how to handle them is inconveniently left out of nearly every business or technical curriculum.

 My aim is to provide perspective on these problems and more, as well as offer context on how various techniques play out in the real world.
 The goal is to arm the reader with an understanding of the tradeoffs, some visibility to see around the corner, and frameworks that will prepare you to make your own well-reasoned decisions.